-The five-year EPBC accreditation with the Commonwealth Department of Environment, Heritage, Water and the Arts was renewed in 2008 for the AIMWTMF.
-Some aspects of the research conducted in the Abrolhos Islands will be reviewed during the Shark Bay scallop research review held in August 2010.
+The five-year EPBC accreditation with the Commonwealth Department of Sustainability, Environment, Heritage, Water, Population and Communities renewed in 2008 for the AIMWTMF.
+Some aspects of the research conducted in the Abrolhos Islands was reviewed during the Shark Bay scallop research review held in August 2010.